Beneficial Ownership Information (BOI) for Authors: Everything You Need to Know

 Are Sole Proprietor Authors Impacted by BOI?

-If your sole proprietorship was created — or, if foreign, was registered to do business — in the United States by filing a document with a secretary of state or similar office, you’re still impacted.
+If your foreign sole proprietorship was registered to do business in the United States by filing a document with a secretary of state or similar office, you’re still impacted.

 FinCEN’s FAQ section has more information so you can confirm your specific situation (which you absolutely should do).